S

 The 21st

-that a given identity, as cognisable composite unit, dissolved without trace,
+identity, as cognisable composite unit, dissolved without trace, though not

-though not necessarily its constituent bits each with its own identity.
-Since
+necessarily its constituent bits each with its own identity.
+Since identity

-identity (and its driver, the fantasised soul) dissolved at death, the notion
+(and its driver, the fantasised soul) dissolved at death, the notion of an

-of an immortal (i.e. abiding) soul (or self) and of retribution for good and
+immortal (i.e. abiding) soul (or self) and of retribution for good and bad

 Indeed